-The UN tribunal at The Hague has convicted the most senior officer of the former Yugoslav Army for war crimes.
+The UN tribunal at The Hague has convicted the most senior officer of the former Yugoslav Army to stand trial for war crimes.

 General Momcilo Perisic, who commanded the Yugoslav Army during the wars in Bosnia and Croatia, was sentenced to 27 years in prison.

 He was convicted of aiding and abetting crimes but acquitted of a direct role in the Srebrenica massacre.

 The general, 67, had pleaded not guilty to the accusations.

 Smartly dressed, he sat in court taking notes during the reading of the verdict on Tuesday.

 Perisic was convicted of aiding and abetting murders, inhumane acts, persecutions on political, racial or religious grounds, and attacks on civilians in Sarajevo and Srebrenica, Judge Bakone Moloto announced.

 He was also found guilty of failing to punish his subordinates for their crimes of murder, attacks on civilians and injuring and wounding civilians during rocket attacks on Zagreb in Croatia.

 Tuesday's judgment was the first handed down by the tribunal in a case against an official of the Federal Republic of Yugoslavia for crimes committed in Bosnia-Hercegovina.